User Guide 📜

 Full of energy.

-I focus on eating well, exercising often, and getting a regular 7-8 hour schedule of sleep.
+I focus on eating well, exercising often, and getting a regular 6 hours of sleep.
 I owe it to both myself and others to always be alert and full of energy each and every day.
 To maximize this I must really go all-in on my own health.

 I also avoid selfish actions that will drain my energy.
-I understand that an extra hour or two working into the night may feel good in the moment, but unless it's a truly magical idea that extra hour or two will negatively impact energy levels tomorrow.
-I also understand the early morning hours are when I am most productive and can not waste my peak productivity hours catching up on sleep.
+I understand that an extra hour or two working into the night may feel good in the moment, but unless it's a truly magical idea, that extra hour or two will negatively impact energy levels tomorrow.

 I've always subscribed to a theory I call the dart board theory, or the idea that I can create my own serendipity.
 Throw enough darts and eventually one will stick.
 Make sure your pockets are full of darts so when one misses you're ready to throw another.

-The dart board theory has landed me dream jobs and internships, led to chance encounters with now mentors, landed me a book deal, and so much more.
+The dart board theory has landed me dream gigs and internships, led to chance encounters with mentors, lifelong friends, landed me a book deal, and so much more.
 Throw darts.

 Regardless of my pre-conceived ideas, I'm always open to hearing a new perspective.
 As long as you're learning you're growing.
 As long as you're growing you're becoming a better version of yourself.
 Be open to new ideas and always be willing to change your world view when a better idea presents itself.

 Be open to new ideas, but always be critical.
 Engage critically with all ideas in pursuit of the truth.
 Understand that not all questions have clear answers.
 And not all answers are as clear as they may seem.
-Comb for correlation, but understand correlation is not always causation.
+Comb for correlation, but understand correlation rarely leads to causation.

 My inbox is always open for a chat, introduction, or lens into environments I've navigated.
 However, all of our bandwidth is limited.
 If we only support others we don't have time for ourselves.
 And we can't help others if we're not helping ourselves.